United flies Paris-bound passenger to San Francisco by accident

 Once in San Francisco, Ms Bahetoukilae had to wait 11 hours to board another flight which would, this time, take her to Paris.
 This meant that a simple 7-hour flight ended up lasting an exhausting 28 hours but aside from this, the incident begs the security question as to how the passenger could simply walk onto the wrong plane.

-And it doesn’t help that this has come on the heels of the company’s recent bad press about passenger David Dao being violently dragged from a flight from an overbooked flight.
+And it doesn’t help that this has come on the heels of the company’s recent bad press about passenger David Dao being violently dragged from an overbooked flight.
 The incident was filmed and went viral on social media.

 United has since issued a refunded and sent her a voucher for another flight to Paris and said: